-b) To get a B-grade (Notable) in the course you must achieve at least 55% of the maximum grade in the theory exam.

-c) To get an A-grade (Sobresaliente) in the course you must achieve at least 70% of the maximum score in the theory exam.
+- a) To pass the course you need to get at least 5 out of 10 and a minimum in each of the parts specified in the Detailed Assessment Table (at the end of this section). - b) To get a B-grade (Notable) in the course you must achieve at least 50% of the maximum grade in the theory exam. - c) To get an A-grade (Sobresaliente) in the course you must achieve at least 70% of the maximum score in the theory exam.

-A voluntary delivery will be proposed (EV) through the virtual platform.
-This EV is scored out of 10 and will not affect the final grade.
-However, it is a prerequisite to be eligible for honors (Matrícula de Honor).
+An optional delivery will be proposed (EV) through the virtual platform.
+This EV is scored out of 10.